What To Do With Too Much Okra? Make Fried Okra Fritters!

 What To Do With A Gifted Bag Of Okra?

-Luckily I was gifted with a bag of okra from a friend’s garden.
-So I got to enjoy okra without having a boatload and having to figure out what to do with it all!
+Once I was gifted with a bag of okra from a friend’s garden.
+So I got to enjoy okra without having a boatload harvest and having to figure out what to do with it all!

 But included with this bag of okra was a recipe for okra fritters.